onzfonz/comp227/src/content/8/en/part8d.md

 }
 ```

-In most cases, you can use either `type` or `interface`, whichever syntax you prefer.
-However, there are a few things to keep in mind.
-For example, if you define multiple interfaces with the same name,
+`type` and `interface` are mostly interchangeable.
+However, subtle differences exist, particularly when you try to define types or interfaces with a non-unique name.
-they will result in a merged interface, whereas if you try to define multiple types with the same name,
+If you define a second *`interface`* with the same name,
+Typescript will merge them.
+Trying to define a second *`type`*, however,
-it will result in an error stating that a type with the same name is already declared.
+will result in Typescript raising an error because a type with the same name has already declared.

 TypeScript documentation [recommends using interfaces](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces) in most cases.